 Given the nature of the weather and terrain in the Alps, you have to be prepared.
 And being prepared, in part, means having the right gear.

 It’s taken us a few years to amass trustworthy gear.
-In addition to packing additional layers (no matter how sunny it is), we recommend investing in a sturdy pair of hiking boots, hiking poles, and Cat 4 sunglasses.
+In addition to packing additional layers (no matter how sunny it is), we recommend investing in a sturdy pair of high-cut hiking boots, hiking poles, and Cat 4 sunglasses.

 In the Alps, collapsible hiking poles are an absolute necessity.
 Whether you’re hiking across snow fields, riverbeds, boulder fields, or steep slopes of scree, hiking poles will stabilize you.

 Recommended Hiking Poles: Unisex Black Diamond Hiking Poles

 Cat 4 Sunglasses

 Most store bought sunglasses are Cat 2, maybe Cat 3 if you’re lucky.
 Cat 4 provides the maximum protection from visible and UV light, which you need in high-altitude environments.
 You especially need Cat 4 sunglasses in limestone and dolomite mountains, where the rocks reflect light like snow.